prechac/prechacthis/2016-11-overlay-takeouts.md

 Arbitrary Prechac Siteswap Patterns with period 3 to 7 clubs and period 2 to 6

 Our idea was to rejoin these two line of development i.e. have runaround, but relax some restrictions and do some fun period 5 stuff with 4, 2p and 1 in it - there is more to life than single selves and single passes!
+## Discussion, Threats to Validity
+- _Summary what we did, what we "solved"_
+- _Marvel on how much we enjoyed our pattern_
+- _Point out that it is not easy to actually get from a combination of patterns on paper to a real juggled pattern_
+- _The small sample of patterns realized is not valid to claim that you can come up with patterns quickly and just have fun with them juggling them_
+- _We have no general theory for the runaround part_
+- _Nevertheless we believe in the necessity and strong creative potential of our approach, because we actually had a very good time ..._
+## Conclusion and Future Work
+- _We identified a gap_
+- _Following the idea of combining take-outs and prechaque, we came up with a new pattern generating technique_
+- _Two step approach: (1) creating overlay prechaques, (2) dealing with runaround pecularities
+- _Open discussion: is there a more general way of also creating the runaround part?
+Up to now we just "dealt with it" by try and error_

 ## Generating Overlay Takeouts
 Let's first look at a simplistic proof of concept.
 This should explain the procedure while keeping the clubs low and number easy to deal with